Courtesy of Aspen Skiing Company

 If tailgating isn’t your scene, check out Apple’s Bar and Grill near the Warm Springs base area.
 The local favorite is a true skiers’ hangout with friendly service.

-Closing day: July 7
+Closing day: TBD

 Intermediate skiers will enjoy gondola laps, while experts will love the steeps off of Chair 23.
 And if the snow turns to the slush, there is good fishing, mountain biking, and hiking around the Owens River valley, so there’s always something to do.

-Closing day: late May
+Closing day: TBD

 Elsewhere on the mountain, the Roaring Brook Umbrella Bar is a fine place to have a cocktail while you watch others ski down the mountain.
 The bar sits at the bottom of Superstar, the last run at Killington to close for the season.
 Catch live music after hours at the Wobbly Barn, a classic steakhouse that’s been embracing skiers ever since it opened in 1963.